 Fremont Fish Market from Aldi has cooked and raw frozen shrimp varieties available.

 Shrimp is one of the leanest protein sources, providing 20 grams of protein, 0 grams of carb, and only 100 calories per serving (about 7 jumbo shrimp).

-I always keep a bag of frozen shrimp on hand because they thaw quickly and cook in under 10 minutes, making them a great addition to salads, grain bowls, and other weeknight dinners.
+I always keep a bag of frozen shrimp on hand because they thaw quickly and cook in under 10 minutes, making them a great addition to salads, grain bowls, or chicken and shrimp tacos.